How Is Pesto Represented In Popular Culture?

 The loudest proponent of pesto has got to be Roberto Panizza, the self-styled bon vivant and charismatic founder of the World Pesto Competition.
 His life's mission is to bang pesto's drum for whoever will listen.

-This event takes place every two years and is a celebration of the world's most beloved sauce.
+This event, which takes place every two years, celebrates the world's most beloved sauce.
 It gets plenty of attention in the foodie world, where people wait to see who will be awarded the coveted Golden Pestle.

 Woman competing in the Pesto World Championships